lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

       controls.protocolEncrKey
-     -- if centralized key generation is supported by this CA, -- and EncryptedValue is used, this short-term asymmetric -- encryption key (generated by the end entity) will be used -- by the CA to encrypt (a symmetric key used to encrypt) a -- private key generated by the CA on behalf of the end entity
+     -- if centralized key generation is supported by this CA, -- this short-term asymmetric encryption key (generated by -- the end entity) will be used by the CA to encrypt (a -- symmetric key used to encrypt) a private key generated by -- the CA on behalf of the end entity

 crm[1].certReq.      optionally present
    controls.archiveOptions